kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 ## Alternatives

-### Integrate with the CSI spec and VolumeAttributeClass
+### Integrate with the CSI spec and VolumeAttributesClass

 We have proposed the plan to integrate in the previous version of this KEP.
 But we did not reach consensus due to lack of SP want to implement this feature.